Honoring our past, defending our future: 249th U.S. Army birthday

 |0

-This work, Honoring our past, defending our future: 249th U.S. Army birthday [Image 3 of 3], by SGT Karen Sampson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Honoring our past, defending our future: 249th U.S. Army birthday, by SGT Karen Sampson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT